Add a new configuration field to the Datadog Agent (datadog.yaml)

 92%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a high-quality skill that provides precise, project-specific guidance for adding configuration fields to the Datadog Agent.
-Its greatest strengths are the comprehensive subsystem mapping tables, concrete code examples, and clear verification steps.
-The only minor weakness is that the reference tables could potentially be split into a separate file for better progressive disclosure, though the current organization is still quite readable.
+This is a high-quality, well-structured skill that provides precise, project-specific guidance for adding configuration fields to the Datadog Agent.
+Its greatest strengths are the comprehensive subsystem mapping tables, concrete code examples, and clear multi-step workflow with validation.
+The only minor weakness is that all content is inline rather than leveraging bundle files for reference material like the subsystem tables.

 | Dimension | Reasoning | Score |